Prag8855/aab/content/guides/website-compliance-germany.md

 ### Legal basis

 The requirement for appropriate attribution is found in the [Creative Commons licence](https://creativecommons.org/licenses/by-sa/2.0/).
+Later versions of the licence have more relaxed requirements.

 ### Examples

 The correct attribution format for Creative Commons images is described [in this handy guide](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#Title.2C_Author.2C_Source.2C_License).

-### To-do list
+### Images checklist

-- Make sure you have the right to use the images on your website.
+- [ ] Only use images that are in the public domain, or that you own the rights to.
-- Attribute the Creative Commons images you use with [the correct format](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#Title.2C_Author.2C_Source.2C_License).
+- [ ] Attribute the Creative Commons images with [the correct format](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#Title.2C_Author.2C_Source.2C_License).

 ## Sponsored content and affiliate links